erazoor/erazoor/README.md

 --------------------

 I am currently learn computer science at school in France.
-Interested in IT since young, I'm passionate about apps development et other softwares
+Interested in IT since young, I'm passionate about apps and softwares development

 *   🌍  From Bordeaux